 Inflammation and Oxidation

-Let’s start with some basic facts: Around 20 to 50 million tons of e-waste is created each year, and the amount of waste continues to grow year over year (think of all the obsolete computers and phones people throw away when they get new ones).
+Let’s start with some basic facts: Around 20 to 50 million tons of e-waste are created each year, and the amount of waste continues to grow year over year (think of all the obsolete computers and phones people throw away when they get new ones).
 Much of this e-waste is exported to China and Africa, which is cheap, but these locations have very poor recycling and disposal processes.
 As a result, pollutants from this waste are released into the environment, especially into the air.
 The worst pollutants are toxic organic particles that linger for long periods of time, and heavy metals, which are naturally bad for the body.

 What do these organic compounds and metals do?
 A study published by scientists looked at lung cells that had been exposed to the air from e-waste disposal sites.
-They found key chemical signatures that indicated inflammation of the tissue, and chemical reactive molecules that can cause damage through oxidation (this where we get the term “antioxidants” from).
+They found key chemical signatures that indicated inflammation of the tissue, and chemical reactive molecules that can cause damage through oxidation (this is where we get the term “antioxidants” from).

 Essentially, this means that these materials have been proven to cause tissue damage, at least in the lungs.